OmarSalah885/GameScope-app/README.md

 - **Deployed App**: [Visit GameScope Live](https://gamescope-mbhm.onrender.com) *(Replace with your deployed URL)*

 ---
+## 🧠 Summary of Challenges Encountered and Solutions Applied

+### 1. Pagination of Game Listings
+**Challenge:**
+When displaying a large number of games, loading them all at once made the page slow and cluttered.
+Implementing pagination was necessary to improve performance and user experience.

+**Solution:**
+Used Django’s built-in `Paginator` class to split the game list into pages.
+Adjusted the template logic to handle page navigation smoothly and styled the pagination controls for a clean, user-friendly layout.

+---

+### 2. Database Reset After Deployment
+**Challenge:**
+After deploying to Render, all data disappeared because Render’s free PostgreSQL instance resets data on rebuilds or restarts.
+This caused the loss of the admin user and game entries.

+**Solution:**
+Implemented automatic data seeding in the app’s `apps.py` file to recreate the superuser and repopulate the database with default game data whenever the application is deployed.

+---

+### 3. Dynamic Superuser and Game Data Creation
+**Challenge:**
+Render’s free plan doesn’t allow shell access, preventing the creation of a superuser or running management commands after deployment.

+**Solution:**
+Moved the logic to automatically create a superuser and populate game data into the `ready()` method of `apps.py`, ensuring these are created programmatically on app startup without requiring shell commands.

+---

 ## 🙌 Attributions
 - Django documentation – framework and class-based views reference